Despite agreements, risks linger of U.S.-China naval mishaps

 "They're only designed to really avert accidents that might be caused by reckless or somewhat overly assertive navy captains in open waters," O'Hanlon said.

-Further to the CUES, the United States and China last year signed a memorandum of understanding (MOU) laying out rules of behaviour in air and sea encounters.
-A supplement to that agreement signed by both sides last month addressed everything from the correct radio frequencies to use during distress calls to the wrong physical behaviours to use during crises.
+Further to the CUES, the United States and China last year signed a memorandum of understanding (MOU) laying out rules of behavior in air and sea encounters.
+A supplement to that agreement signed by both sides last month addressed everything from the correct radio frequencies to use during distress calls to the wrong physical behaviors to use during crises.
 (1.usa.gov/1G7zxTW)

 Another agreement created formal rules to govern use of a military crisis hot line, a move that aims to speed top-level communication.
 (1.usa.gov/1iAw9vu)